How to be a Mindful Traveller

 Always respect the local ways.
 That means obeying local laws and dressing and behaving in a manner appropriate to the communities you visit.
 Take the time to learn about the local customs and beliefs, be polite and keep an open mind.
 Ensure that all interactions with locals, including children, are respectful.

 Feeling inspired to save the planet while you’re out and about exploring?
-We’ll be sharing plenty more tips to help you be a pro mindful traveller.
+We’ll be sharing plenty more tips to help you be a pro mindful traveller, plus you can check out what we're doing as a business to be more mindful.
 Got some tips of your own?
 Share them with us via Instagram by tagging @studentflightsau and #neverstoptravelling on your images.